 Respect your In-Laws

 Oh boy!
-Conflicts with the in-laws are not a good step forward but it can be resolved eventually.
-The best thing to do from now is to maintain a dignified silence, you have probably said too much already.
-One of the worst things you can do is to vent your feelings and tell your In-laws how you really feel about them.
+Conflicts with the in-laws are not a good step forward, but it can eventually be resolved.
+The best thing to do from now is to maintain a dignified silence.
+You have probably said too much already.
+One of the worst things you can do is vent your feelings and tell your In-laws how you really feel about them.
 The Bible says a wise man ponders his thoughts.
 Silence is truly golden sometimes.

 Even a fool is thought wise if he keeps silent, and discerning if he holds his tongue; Proverbs 17:28

-Save your energy and please don’t try and prove a point to your in-laws, invest your time in working things out with your husband to make peace.
+Save your energy and please don’t try and prove any point to your in-laws.
+Invest your time in working things out with your husband to make peace.

 If you find yourself having to defend yourself against them: then maybe your spouse has dropped the ball.
-It’s not your job to fight and defend yourself, that is for him to do and vice visa.
-He knows his family better, he knows the best way to approach them than you and they will always forgive him.
+It’s not your job to fight or defend yourself; that’s for him to do and vice visa.
+He knows his family better, he knows the best way to approach them than you, and they will always forgive him.

 Sometimes the young and inexperienced wife does not help by the way she handles matters.
-Coming into marriage with an unrealistic expectation, thinking that after all he loves her and he should straighten his mom and family up.
+Coming into marriage with unrealistic expectations, thinking he loves her and should straighten his mom and family up.
 That just won’t cut it, remember he knows them the longest and is fiercely loyal to them.
-He sees them through the eyes of love, they know his weaknesses and strengths and they have been there a long time before you showed up “looking fine”.
-It will take time for him to see them any other way, and nagging him will not get him there faster if at all.
+He sees them through the eyes of love, they know his weaknesses and strengths, and they have been there a long time before you showed up “looking fine.”
+It will take time for him to see them any other way, and nagging him will not get him there faster, if at all.

 The wise woman builds her house, but with her own hands the